Rick Jones (character): Reunion with the Hulk

 Shortly after the encounter with the Beyonder, Rick once again teamed with the Hulk.
 This time, the Hulk had been split into two beings, Banner and Hulk, but the experiment was a failure and both were dying.
-General Ross tried to stop the process of remerging the two, and Rick intervened only to be dumped into the chemical nutrient bath that was fusing Banner and the Hulk again.
-This resulted in Rick somehow becoming a Hulk-like creature of his own and he took off into the desert on a savage rampage.
-Rick would be human by day and be his own green-skinned near mindless Hulk at night.
+Thunderbolt Ross tried to stop the process of remerging the two, and Rick intervened only to be dumped into the chemical nutrient bath that was fusing Banner and the Hulk again, transforming into a Hulk-like creature.

-With the Vision's help, Banner and the Hulk are made whole again, but, both are weak and still dying.
-As a result of a Nutrient Bath developed by Doc Samson, Banner/Hulk is reverted from Green Hulk into the Grey Hulk.
+With the Vision's help, Banner and the Hulk are reunited, but, both are weak and still dying.
+As a result of a nutrient bath developed by Doc Samson, Banner/Hulk is reverted from Green Hulk into the Grey Hulk.
 During this time, Rick as Hulk battled the Grey Hulk, Zzzax, the Hulkbusters, and the Outcasts.
-The Grey Hulk is manipulated by Sam Sterns, along with Banner, into siphoning the radiation from Rick into Sterns.
-Sterns is then turned back into the Leader, drastically altering his appearance, and Rick is cured of his Hulk transformations.
+The Grey Hulk is manipulated by Samuel Sterns, along with Banner, into siphoning the radiation from Rick into Sterns.
+Sterns is then turned back into the Leader and Rick is cured of his Hulk transformations.

-Rick stays with Banner, the Grey Hulk, Betty Banner, and Clay Quartermain for several months as they travel the country looking for a government supply of gamma bombs.
+Rick stays with Banner, the Grey Hulk, Betty Ross, and Clay Quartermain for several months as they travel the country looking for a government supply of gamma bombs.
 The group splits after the Hulk's apparent death at the Leader's hands.
 Rick's psionic potential is later released by Moondragon against Atlantean invaders.

 Rick authors the book "Sidekick", an autobiography of his time with super-heroes.
-While on a book tour, he meets Marlo Chandler without realizing that she had only recently broken up with the Hulk (then acting as a Las Vegas thug with the alias Mr. Fixit).
+While on a book tour, he meets Marlo Chandler without realizing that she had only recently broken up with the Hulk (then acting as a thug in Las Vegas under the alias Mr. Fixit).
 Rick is kidnapped by a Skrull vessel and the Hulk aids in Rick's rescue.
 This starts another period with Rick and the Hulk, this time with Marlo and Betty.